top of page

 Covid Sick Policy

-- Students who have any symptoms of Covid including but not limited to runny nose, sore throat, cough, headache, or fatigue should not attend class unless they have been tested that day or have had a PCR while having the symptoms.
+- Students who have any symptoms of Covid including but not limited to runny nose, sore throat, cough, headache, or extreme fatigue should not attend class.

 - If a student contracts Covid, they must wait a minimum of 7 days after their positive test before returning.
 They must also be symptom free and test negative on a home rapid test.